U.S. safety board chair rebukes Ethiopia over Boeing 737 MAX report

 By David Shepardson

-WASHINGTON, Jan 24 (Reuters) - The National Transportation Safety Board (NTSB) on Tuesday faulted Ethiopia's final report into the March 2019 Boeing 737 MAX fatal crash and said investigators did not adequately address the performance of the flight crew.
+WASHINGTON, Jan 25 (Reuters) - The U.S. National Transportation Safety Board (NTSB) has faulted Ethiopia's final report into the March 2019 Boeing 737 MAX fatal jetliner crash and said that country's investigators did not adequately address performance of the flight crew.

-NTSB chair Jennifer Homendy said in an interview that Ethiopia's Aircraft Investigation Bureau (EAIB) had made errors in its report.
+NTSB chair Jennifer Homendy said in an interview on Tuesday that Ethiopia's Aircraft Investigation Bureau (EAIB) had made errors in its report.

 "We feel what they did not do is really delve into the flight crew performance issues and whether they were adequately prepared," Homendy said.
 "We felt like it was not as comprehensive and robust as it could have been."